Elise Build Guide by PsiGuard

 Most of all, try not to die, especially not for free.
 Regardless of your usefulness in team fights, your are the Smite holder for your team and it's your responsibility to stay alive to contest objectives.
 Obviously there will be some cases where it's worth sacrificing yourself to kill a priority target or protect an important ally, but in general try and play a little conservatively and let your allies do work while you support them.

 As a final note, Flash is your big play-maker at this stage of the game, as well as the obvious benefits of vision control.
 Landing Cocoon on a mispositioned carry can win you games even if you don't have great items.
-Use baron and dragon spawns to draw enemies into fog of war and use your vision control from Control Wards and Oracle Alteration to catch people out.
+Use baron and dragon spawns to draw enemies into fog of war and use your vision control from Control Wards and Oracle Lens to catch people out.

 If you can't win late game, there may be some mistakes that you can fix for the next game.
 However, apart from smart macro play, games on Elise are usually decided by what you can accomplish early, so that's where I recommend you focus your efforts on refining.
 It's much easier to win a game that's snowballed from an early lead than to come back from behind on a champion that doesn't scale well.